IonicaBizau/file-uploader/README.md

 ## How to use?

-Define the `upload` from application descriptor and set the `dsUpload` parameter:
+Define the `upload` operation from application descriptor and set the `dsUpload` and `uploadDir` parameters:

 ```JSON